 Xi Wei thought for a moment before pointing to Zeno and saying, “Boy.”

 Xi Lun looked carefully at Zeno’s face and muttered, “It’s not a girl?”

 If Zeno had teeth, he would jump up and bite his nose.

 Xi Lun contemplated for a long time, but he knew Xi Wei would not deceive him about something like this, and he continued.
 “I remember your brother died three years ago and is too old anyways, so is this child your son?”

 Although this may seem a little weird, it was not impossible for an eleven year old to have a baby.
 Xi Lun knew that Xi Wei was not the type to tell a lie, and he did not possess the empathy to adopt a child with no blood relation to him.
 When you remove the incorrect answers, what remained could only be the truth.

 Xi Lun looked at Zeno emotionally, “I remember when Jasmine told me she was going to have a child, and in a flash her son has a son.”

-Zeno finds himself completely thunderstruck by this man’s words.
+Zeno found himself completely thunderstruck by this man’s words.

-Xi Wei just quietly listens without interjection.
-The scar-faced man has been talking to himself, “Well, looking closer, this child really looks like you ah, it really is father and son—both cast from the same mould.”
+Xi Wei just quietly listened without interjecting.
+The scar-faced man had been talking to himself, “Well, looking closer, this child really looks like you ah, it really is father and son—both cast from the same mould.”

-Obviously he just looks like a cool guy…
+Obviously he just looked like a cool guy…

 I am posting this later than intended.
 I was reading Quickly Wear the Face of the Devil.
 It’s amazing.
 You’d ignore your responsibilities too.
 I hope I can do as well as that with this story (quality-wise I mean).